+We prepare our financial statements in conformity with accounting principles generally accepted in the United States.
+These accounting principles are subject to interpretation or changes by the Financial Accounting Standards Board ("FASB") and the SEC.
+New accounting pronouncements and varying interpretations of accounting standards and practices have occurred in the past and are expected to occur in the future.
 A change in accounting standards or practices could harm our operating results and may even affect our reporting of transactions completed before the change is effective.
-New accounting pronouncements, such as Accounting Standards Update 2014-09 related to revenue recognition, and varying interpretations of accounting pronouncements have occurred and may occur in the future.
+Examples of new accounting pronouncements include Accounting Standards Update ("ASU") 2014-09 related to revenue recognition and ASU 2016-02 related to lease accounting.
 Changes to existing rules or the questioning of current practices may harm our operating results or the way we conduct our business.